 With two whole weeks of being able to be back with my babies(students).
 I can honestly say I really feel like this year is going to be different.
 On September 4th, 2019, I walked into 2 years as a paraprofessional(Teaching Assistant).
 1 year as sub -Para and 1 year as full-time para.
 I can honestly say that I never felt more full than I do now.
 Stepping into this purpose I call love means more to me than anything in this world.
 What I’m feeling is gratitude and humbleness to my core.

-I do almost the same things as a teacher but with less of the bells and whistles.
+I do almost the same things as a teacher but with fewer bells and whistles.
 If you understand what I’m saying. 🙂 As well as learning to work with multiple age groups and different personalities.
 Let me tell you, all my babies(Students) have one heck of personality in them.
-Everyday you never know what to expect but just know that you will learn just as much from them as they will learn from you.
+Every day you never know what to expect but just know that you will learn just as much from them as they will learn from you.